ecamo19/learning_book/docs/how_to/program_in_cpp.md

 A dog has 4 legs, barks and has furry tail.
 In this example the collection of states (4 legs, barks and has furry tail) define the  __type__ called dog

 C++ is a strongly typed language, meaning each object has a predefined data type.

+For example int is a type that can store whole numbers